 Anglesey is the perfect destination for any family wanting to bring out the explorer in their kids.
 The beaches are some of the best in the world and there are plenty to choose from.

 Wales is known for many things, from its beautiful countryside to the literary giants that call it home.
 With so much to see and do, it’s not surprising that so many visitors make a stop in Wales on their holidays.
 One of the places that seems to entice (pun intended) people to spend more time exploring its rugged landscape is Anglesey.
 At 20 miles long and 30 miles across, it’s no wonder there’s a lot for families to enjoy when they visit.

 Also, don’t forget to check out my Airbnb Anglesey list.

 Don’t forget to check out the best places to stay in Anglesey;

 #1 Beaumaris Beach

 Beaumaris Beach is a beautiful little bay with plenty of space to relax; perfect for families.
 It’s a great area to set up camp with your folding chairs and umbrella and enjoy a day by the sea.
 There are two beaches that sit alongside Beaumaris Pier.
 The west beach is patrolled by lifeguards during the summer holidays, making it a top spot for swimming.
+One of the best places to visit in a hired car.
 You can find the best crabbing off the pier in the summer months, or just spend an afternoon digging sandcastles on one of the pleasant grassy banks beside the beach.

 #2 Penmon Beach